 - The perspective of a similarly situated individual (for instance, someone of the same gender, ethnicity and/or age);

-- The power held by the individual against whom the complaint is made (such as supervisor, teacher or older student); and
+- The power held by the individual against whom the complaint is made (such as supervisor); and

 - The number of individuals involved.

 A determination of hostile environment will generally require a sustained pattern or practice of harassment to the extent that the working or educational environment is altered.
 Nonetheless, a hostile environment requiring appropriate responsive action may result from a single incident that is sufficiently severe.